 Once a homeowner determines whether their mortgage is owned or guaranteed by Fannie Mae or Freddie Mac, they can pursue a refinance either through their existing lender or any other lender approved to do business with Freddie Mac or Fannie Mae, said Fernandez.

 Yet another alternative for homeowners who may be underwater on their mortgage is paying down the amount owed with a personal loan, said Joseph Polakovic, owner of Castle West Financial.

 “A homeowner could take out a personal loan and pay into their home to a point where they have enough equity to conduct the refinance,” explained Polakovic.

 After paying down the mortgage and conducting the refinance, the homeowner might consider applying for a home equity line of credit (HELOC) on the home and using the funds to help pay off the personal loan, suggested Polakovic.

 “Ultimately, this would lower their effective borrowing interest rate, as they would have brought down the interest rate and loan amount on their home from the refinance,” said Polakovic.

-This option however, requires understanding exactly how much new debt (in the form of the personal loan) you can take on while still falling below the maximum debt-to-income allowed for a refinance.
+Bear in mind that economic uncertainty can make it difficult to get a personal loan unless you have good credit, and some lenders have ceased HELOC applications temporarily.
+Overall, this option requires understanding exactly how much new debt (in the form of the personal loan) you can take on while still falling below the maximum debt-to-income allowed for a refinance.
 If you’re unsure about any of this, consult a financial adviser before proceeding.